 5.8.3.2 An increase of the percentage of load for regular faculty who have less than a full-time assignment shall be accomplished only through the District’s regular hiring procedures.

 5.8.4 A faculty member who teaches in a large lecture class setting shall have the load formula computed for the large class section on the basis of the number of students reported on the student census.
 At no time shall course enrollment exceed the classroom maximum.
-Enrollments greater than fifty-five (55) need pre-approval by the appropriate Dean or the Assistant Superintendent/Vice President of Instruction.
+Enrollments greater than fifty-five (55) need pre-approval by the assigned administrator.

 5.8.4.1 Load credit shall be calculated at the rate of one and fifteen one hundredths (1.15) times the regular load credit for a class section of 45 through 54 students, one and one-quarter (1.25) times the regular load for a class section of 55 through 64 students, one and half (1.5) times the regular load credit for a class section of 65 through 74 students, one and three-quarters (1.75) times the regular load credit for a class section of 75 through 84 students, or two (2) times the regular load credit for a class section of 85 or more students.